pomartel/sudomarchy/src/content/blog/2025/logging-privacy-shenanigans.md

 <details>
 <summary><strong>Customizing the Profile</strong></summary>

-**Important**: You must replace the placeholder values:
+**Critical Components to Replace:**

+1. **UUIDs**: Two unique identifiers are required:
-1. **UUIDs**: Replace `YOUR-UUID-HERE` and `ANOTHER-UUID-HERE` with actual UUIDs.
-You can generate them with `uuidgen` command.
+   - Replace `GENERATE-UUID-1` and `GENERATE-UUID-2` with actual UUIDs

-2. **Subsystems**: This is the critical part!
-The `Subsystems` dictionary needs one entry for each logging subsystem you want to unmask.
-The subsystem is what you specify when creating a Swift Logger:
+   - Generate with: `uuidgen` (run twice for two different UUIDs)

+2. **Organization**: Replace `Your Organization` with your actual organization or app name

+3. **Subsystems**: The most critical part!
+Replace `your.app.subsystem` with your actual logging subsystem(s):
    ```swift
    let logger = Logger(subsystem: "com.mycompany.myapp", category: "Network")
    ```
-   In this example, `"com.mycompany.myapp"` is the subsystem.
+   In this example, `"com.mycompany.myapp"` is the subsystem you need to add.

-3. **Multiple Subsystems**: To enable private data for multiple subsystems, add more entries:
+4. **Multiple Subsystems**: To enable private data for multiple subsystems, duplicate the subsystem structure:
    ```xml
    <key>Subsystems</key>
    <dict>